-Budgie trafficking or any pet trade is awful business, not looking for benefit of health and happiness of pets, but only for making money out of these little poor souls.
+Budgie trafficking or any pet trade is an awful business, not looking for benefits of health and happiness of pets, but only for making money out of these little poor souls.

 Gone are the days when cats and dogs were the only favored pet across the globe.
 If not above them, budgies tend to be at par with them in demand as pets today.
 Many avian lovers want all that chirping and cuteness in their pet companion.
 And as history shows, every industry has made way for the parallel dark industry, the budgie trade got the taint too.